 The activities of BCEM focuses on meeting the goals set forth above by fostering the promotion and exchange of experiences, best practices and lessons learned among its participants with the goal of preventing, protecting against, mitigating, preparing for, responding to and recovering from the full range of hazards that that may affect member jurisdictions.
-Such activities will include:
+Such activities include:

 - Planning meetings for the Big City Emergency Managers to share best practices and lessons learned with regard to preventing, protecting against, mitigating, preparing for, and responding to, and recovering from the full range of hazards;

-- Providing information and educational materials to the media, educational institutions, Government and the public in general concerning the accomplishments of the Big City Emergency Management Community;
+- Providing information and educational materials to the media, educational institutions, government and the public, in general, concerning the accomplishments of the Big City Emergency Management community;

 - Supporting research to investigate improvements in the emergency management discipline;

 - Working to cultivate the support and respect of the public for the emergency management profession by promoting a professional standard of excellence;